oracle-livelabs/oracle-health/sample-workshop/Introduction/Getting started.md

 ### Prerequisites

 This lab assumes you have:

-* Basic familiarity with OCI Generative AI Services and Toolsets
+* Basic familiarity with OCI Generative AI Services and Tool sets
 * Some familiarity with Python programming language.
 * Basic understanding of large language models (LLM)
 * Some familiarity with OCI Opensearch service
 * Some familiarity with open source langchain framework
 * Familiarity with clinical trial and compliance submission process would be helpful but not required

-*This is the "fold" - below items are collapsed by default*

-In general, the Introduction does not have Steps.

 ## Learn More

-*(optional - include links to docs, white papers, blogs, etc)*

 * [URL text 1](http://docs.oracle.com)
 * [URL text 2](http://docs.oracle.com)

 ## Acknowledgements

 * **Author** - <Rajib Ghosh, Master Principal Cloud Architect, OCI GenAI Center of excellence>
 * **Contributors** -  <Name, Group> -- optional
 * **Last Updated By/Date** - <Name, Month Year>